pyamsoft/dots/README.md

 See notes in `~dots/scripts/linux/flatpak/games/notes.txt`

 #### Moonlight

+Something with gamescope does not grab the keyboard, so gametime-moonlight will not work because you are unable to use Super keybinds on the remote system.
+Use the straight flatpak for now, until the fix lands in either gamescope or moonlight.

+Sunshine Right-Alt tweak does not work because Wayland GNOME does not respond to the re-bound key.

 You can run moonlight in gamescope via the `gametime-moonlight` script.
 Note to capture keys you'll need to use the Grab command in gamescope, which is `Super+G` You will not need to use the moonlight Fullscreen (Ctrl+Shift+X) or capture (Ctrl+Shift+Z)